When working with indicators, it’s important to ensure their properties align with your strategy’s requirements.

 Exponential Moving Average (EMA)

-A weighted version of the moving average, giving more importance to recent data.
+A weighted version of the moving average that gives more importance to recent data.

 Properties: